AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	Limitations on public access is different from the `use constraints <#use-constraints>`__ element, which describes limitations on using the data, such as fees or licencing restrictions, rather than the access to it.
 A data resource can be openly accessible (which all INSPIRE data should be), but have restrictions on its use such as licensing, fees, or usage limitations.

-	At least one limitation on public access shall give an INSPIRE reason.
-For INSPIRE purposes the *Limitations on public access* dropdown box must be set to '**other restrictions**'.
-The *Other constraints* free text box must then be populated with an appropriate label from the `INSPIRE code list for Limitations on public access <http://inspire.ec.europa.eu/metadata-codelist/LimitationsOnPublicAccess/>`__.
+	For INSPIRE purposes, the *Limitations on public access* dropdown box must be set to '**other restrictions**'.
+The anchor element below must then be populated with an appropriate label from the `INSPIRE code list for Limitations on public access <http://inspire.ec.europa.eu/metadata-codelist/LimitationsOnPublicAccess/>`__.
+Change the anchor label to the appropriate entry from the code list, and ensure the URL points to the corresponding code list URI.
-	If there are no restrictions on access, the text box should be populated with '**no limitations to public access**'.

-	This element shall **only** include information regarding access to the resource (not the use of the data, which is documented under the `Use constraints <#use-constraints>`__ section).
-	When Member States limit public access to spatial data sets and spatial data services under Article 13 of Directive 2007/2/EC, this metadata element shall provide information on the limitations and the reasons for them.
-If there are no limitations on public access, this metadata element shall indicate that fact.

 	Article 13 of the Directive contains a list of cases where limitations on public access can be set.
 With regards to providing the metadata for the datasets and services through discovery services, the limitations on public access can be set on the base of reasons of international